Eurytoma amygdali

 Eurytoma amygdali, or the almond seed wasp, is a species of wasp in the family Eurytomidae which is native to Mediterranean areas, and parts of former Soviet Union.

-Diet and Ecology
+Diet and ecology

 E. amygdali is considered a pest in most of its range, especially in northern Greek districts Thessaloniki and Chalkidiki because they insert their ovaries into almond seeds.
+The wasp larvae overwinter within the blackened almond seeds.

 Adult

-The adult male has a length of 4-6 mm and the female 6-8 mm.
+The adult male has a length of 4–6 mm and the female 6–8 mm.
 Its body is glossy/shiny black and its legs have a lighter colour.